 Besides most of the essential tracks from the four Charisma/Virgin releases, Galore includes MacColl’s two Pogues collaborations (the other, a Cole Porter cover, was done for a compilation) and a pair of new recordings: a robust original (the romantic triangle of “Caroline”) and a ponderous duet on Lou Reed’s “Perfect Day” with Evan Dando of the Lemonheads.
 The compilation What Do Pretty Girls Do? recapitulates much of the same ground, to lesser effect, than the superlative Galore.

 MacColl died on December 18th, 2000, when she was struck in the water by a boat off the coast of Cozumel, Mexico.
 Tropical Brainstorm, a posthumous release in the United States, demonstrates how deeply MacColl had absorbed Latin and Caribbean musical influences.
 Singing (quite fluently) in Spanish on many tracks, MacColl collaborates with a host of Brazilian, Cuban and other Latin musicians.
 Some of the songs fare poorly on lyrical grounds (“Here Comes That Man Again” is an online dating reminiscence), but “Mambo de la Luna” and “Autumngirlsoup” are typically witty, bouncily sophisticated pop.
 The album’s delight is “England 2 Colombia 0,” a soccer-sex opus that Billy Bragg might have gladly claimed: “You lied about your status, you lied about your life / You forgot you had three children, you forgot you had a wife / Now it’s England two, Colombia nil / And I know just how those Colombians feel.”
 The one-two punch of “Alegria” and “Amazonian Girls” owe something to, respectively, flamenco and Bahian drumming.
-MacColl wrote or co-wrote every song on the album, forsaking the covers at which she’s always exceled.
-Tropical Brainstorm offers MacColl’s customary wit, good taste and exquisite singing with a Latin accent.
-While her fans would have wished for more, it’s a worthy farewell.
+MacColl wrote or co-wrote every song on the album, forsaking the covers at which she’s always excelled.
+While her fans would have wished for more, MacColl’s customary wit, good taste and exquisite singing with a Latin accent make Tropical Brainstorm a worthy farewell.